thoilene/Predicting-Response-to-Starbucks-Offers/README.md

 # Starbucks-Capstone-Challenge

-- This is a project in the context of the Nanodegree program "Data Science"
+- This is the final project in the context of the Nanodegree program "Data Science"
-- It intends to show the ability of the student to apply data science methodology and machine learning techniques in business.
+- It intends to show the ability of the student to apply data science methodology and machine learning techniques in business real life.

 # Requirements
 The following libraries have been used for this project under Anaconda distribution: